Dhairyashah5122/SMART-CONNECT/src/ai/python_example/README.md

 ```

 **`src/ai/python_example/main.py`**:
-This is your main application entry point.
+This is your main application entry point. **The `CORSMiddleware` is essential to fix fetch errors from the frontend.**

 ```python
 import os